cybernetic-m/fosm_control_pertubed_unicycle/README.md

 In this project I compare the "First Order Sliding Mode" (FOSM) Control [1] with the classical "Approximate Linearization" (AL) Control in the case of a Perturbed Unicycle Model.

 # Usage
-1. Clone the repository:
+1) Clone the repository:
  ```sh
  git clone "https://github.com/cybernetic-m/fosm_control_pertubed_unicycle.git"
  cd fosm_control_perturbed_unicycle
  ```

-2. Open and run the "main.m" file
+2) Open and run the "main.m" file, and you can choose:

+	2.1) Trajectory types: Circle or Lemniscate (Infinity) curves 2.2) Disturbances: Zero, Small or Large Disturbances

 # Project Structure